TiantianWang/ECCV16_KSR/README.md

 ## Our Trained Model
 Download trained models from [Baidu Drive](http://pan.baidu.com/s/1boKHG2V) or [Google Drive](https://drive.google.com/open?id=0B_MpGgTntG47WVU3NEUwNlBYczg).
 Then put it into the `./trained_model` folder.

+## Citing this work
+If you find this work useful in your research, please consider citing:

+     @inproceedings{wangeccv16,
+        Author={Tiantian Wang and Lihe Zhang and Huchuan Lu and Chong Sun and Jinqing Qi}, Title={Kernelized Subspace Ranking for Saliency Detection},
+        Booktitle={European Conference on Computer Vision (ECCV)},
+        Year={2016}
+     }

 ## Contact
 tiantianwang.ice@gmail.com